By: Amy Pastor, PE, CxA, LEED Fellow, ENV SP, Vice President – Sustainability | EXP

 Addressing climate change in the construction industry requires resourcefulness and innovative solutions.
 The construction industry is responsible for 39% of greenhouse gas emissions, and sustainability experts are working to reduce this number through new initiatives.
 In partnership with public and private sectors, we’re finding ways to reclaim waste as a resource.

-Toronto Area Road Builders Association (TARBA) recently launched its Recycled Crushed Aggregate (RCA) Advocacy Campaign.
+Toronto Area Road Builders Association (TARBA) recently launched their Recycled Crushed Aggregates (RCA) Advocacy Campaign.
 This campaign is a partnership between TARBA and some of Ontario’s most influential infrastructure and engineering organizations, including Concrete Ontario, Good Roads, Greater Toronto Sewer and Watermain Construction Association, Heavy Civil Association of Toronto, Ontario Road Builders Association, Residential and Civil Construction Alliance of Ontario, Ontario Sand, Stone and Gravel Association and the Ontario Society of Professional Engineers.
 This initiative is an opportunity to push for more resourceful methods in construction.
 Our sustainability team, alongside EXP concrete specialists and geotechnical engineers, worked with TARBA to author reports and conduct studies to confirm that the RCA quality meets, and in some cases exceeds, requirements of the municipal and provincial specifications.

 A pie chart and data table showing the cost and environmental impact of aggregate transportation, including fuel consumption and greenhouse gas emissions by distance.